 The U.S. Library of Congress’ American Memory Collection is an indispensable source of online material, including historic maps, images, photographs, documents, and other items.
 It includes items relative to all of the themes of Fort Vancouver NHS and Vancouver NHR.

 The Washington State Archives has a new Digital Archive that can be accessed online.
 Itis the nation's first archives dedicated specifically to the preservation of electronic records from both State and Local agencies that have permanent legal, fiscal or historical value.

-The Oregon State Archive Division provides access to the permanently valuable records of Oregon government.
+The Oregon State Archives provides access to the permanently valuable records of Oregon government.
 They house some of the state's oldest documents, including records of the provisional and territorial governments and the Oregon Constitution.
 They provide complete online public access to the biennial Oregon Blue Book, the complete source of information on Oregon's history and government.
-It also features several Web Exhibits including a Historic Photograph Database and an online exhibit on Dr. John McLoughlin.

 The British Columbia Archives is the archives of the government of British Columbia, and provides research access to records of enduring value to the province for both the provincial government and public clientele.
 Their archival holdings include: government documents and records; private historical manuscripts and papers; maps, charts and architectural plans; photographs; paintings, drawings and prints; audio and video tapes; film; newspapers; and an extensive library of publications with a strong emphasis on the social and political history of British Columbia and the Pacific Northwest.

 The University of Oregon Libraries’ Oregon Collection is a fully cataloged collection of published materials reflecting the history, literature, and life in Oregon and the Oregon Territory.
 Oregon Collection holdings are listed in the online catalog.